 To participate in the race, swimmers must register online and pay a registration fee.
 Swimmers are required to provide a medical certificate confirming that they are fit to participate in the race.
 Safety measures are taken during the event, and swimmers are accompanied by boats and rescue teams throughout the race.

 The Bosphorus Cross-Continental Swimming is a unique experience that allows swimmers to cross the iconic Bosphorus Strait and enjoy breathtaking views of Istanbul.
 It is a challenging but rewarding event that attracts swimmers from all over the world.

 the Bosphorus Cross Continental Swimming Race is performed in a 6,5 km

-Thanks for increasing yearly interest, this adventure, which began with the participation of four female and 64 male athletes in 1989, and it has grown to become an important part of the Turkish sports tradition.
+Thanks to the increasing yearly interest, this adventure, which began with the participation of four female and 64 male athletes in 1989, has grown to become an important part of the Turkish sports tradition.